Logging

 Viewing trigger lifecycle logs

-But, some trigger lifecycle functions (like onInstanceDeploy
+Some trigger lifecycle functions (such as onInstanceDeploy

 and onInstanceDelete

-Logs for these functions are available in the Test Configuration drawer under Logs.
+These function logs are available in the Test Configuration drawer under Logs.

 What gets logged?

-If a component invokes context.logger.{debug,info,warn,error}()
+When a component calls context.logger.{debug,info,warn,error}()

 Type | Example | Purpose | Log Level |